cwstra/rpdiscordrewrite/docs/source/dice_reference/command_syntax.rst

 Rational Numbers
 --------------------------------------------

 The dice parser also supports rational numbers.
 If two integer values are divided with `/`, the result will be internally turned into a rational number, rather than a float.
-All basic arithemetic involving only rationals or integers will be carried out exactly, rather than using a floating-point approximation.
-While exact, this is a bit slower than floating-point arithemetic, so if a calculation involving division seems to be rather slow, consider turning one of the integers involved into a float, which should speed up the processing.
+All basic arithmetic involving only rationals or integers will be carried out exactly, rather than using a floating-point approximation.
+While exact, this is a bit slower than floating-point arithmetic, so if a calculation involving division seems to be rather slow, consider turning one of the integers involved into a float, which should speed up the processing.

 .. _complex_numbers:

 Complex Numbers
 --------------------------------------------

 The dice parser can even work with imaginary and complex numbers.
-In keeping with python convention, the imaginary unit, writen as `i` in most mathematics, is instead represented with a `j`.
+In keeping with python convention, the imaginary unit, written as `i` in most mathematics, is instead represented with a `j`.
 The real and imaginary parts of complex numbers can be composed of reals, floats, or rationals, and, where possible, calculations are done exactly.

 .. _grouping: